 - As long as an individual has enough non-business income from the U.S. this non-business foreign tax credit can be used.
 If there is not enough US-sourced non-business income, the unused portion of non-business FTC is lost.
 Nonbusiness FTCs cannot be carried forward in Canada.

 - To best optimize the tax position in Canada to match the distribution from an LLC with the taxable income from the active business of an LLC.

 - For LLC income as FAPI in Canada, another mismatch occurs when FAPI calculated as per Canadian income tax rules differs from the income reported in the U.S.

 Hybrid entities pose a serious challenge for tax residents in Canada.
 An exception to this is a U.S. S-Corp.
 S corporations generally cannot be owned by U.S. non-resident aliens.
 S corps are usually owned by dual citizens living in Canada.

-As per the U.S. Canada tax treaty, CRA sees S-Corporation as an entity resident in the U.S., therefore allows treaty benefits.
+As per the U.S.-Canada tax treaty, CRA sees S-Corporation as an entity resident in the U.S., therefore allowing treaty benefits.

 Such an election does have some challenges!
 First, the cost associated with this election is high.
 Second, the FAPI is calculated using the U.S. income tax rules and that may yield adverse results.
 One such example is Capital gains rules.

 For Canadian tax residents, U.S. hybrid entities are not recommended!
 If you are setting up a separate corporation in Canada, you should be aware of reporting requirements and other sets of rules as well such as GILTI.

 Cross-border income tax involves many complex issues and taxpayers should always seek professional tax advice to avoid any surprises!
 Maroof HS CPA Professional Corporation provides full-scale personal and corporate income tax services for Canada and U.S.

 Get in touch with us!